schloepke/gamemachine/README.md

 - Multiple caching layers for various needs.
 Fully atomic local caching with persistence write through plus distributed off heap caching.

-- Low latency persistence model.
-Intelligent write behind cache that decreases write load on the database.
+- Tunable write behind cache that decreases write load on the database.
 Popular databases such as Postgres, Mysql, and Couchbase supported out of the box.

 -  Modular, pluggable systems for persistence and authentication.